open-power-ref-design-toolkit/os-services/osa/dbaas/dbimage-builder/README.rst

 OpenStack and is placed in virtual disk image in the file /home/<dib-user>/.ssh/authorized_keys.
 This is intended for DBA access.

 The -i argument identifies a running virtual machine (VM) that should be used to create the virtual disk image.
 This VM must be installed with Ubuntu 16.04.
+The DIB tool is installed on this VM.

 The VM associated with the -i argument is created by the user prior to invoking the dbimage-make.sh script.
 This VM may be re-used to